 I am a retired epidemiologist, hockey player, amateur musician, foodie, and father of two.
 I have a Ph.D. in medical sociology from Duke.
 For the last 30 years, I have held faculty positions in epidemiology at Yale, Harvard and Johns Hopkins.
 I am not an expert in virology or infectious diseases, but I have general training as a social scientist and epidemiologist, and I have taught and done research in a variety of topics related to epidemics.
 I have published over 150 peer review scientific articles and have been a leader in understanding social response to disasters and biological hazards (see my paper on how to prevent panic).

 I have time on my hands and have been following the epidemic closely, so I started doing daily updates for family and friends because I was getting so many questions.
-This website grew from that beginning.
+This blog grew from that beginning.
 My commitment is to provide accurate, clear and carefully-curated summaries of news, research, policy and public health events related to the COVID-19 pandemic.
 I believe in transparency and open dialogue without unnecessary fear and hysteria.

 I don’t make money doing this.
 All views are my own and don’t represent positions associated with any institution where I was employed.